Why is Finland good for dog sledding?

-Our two options for dog sledding in Finland are a little different from our other dogsled tours in Sweden or Norway, which typically move between overnight locations.
+Our two options for dog sledding in Finland are a little different from our other dogsled tours, which typically move between overnight locations.
 For our Finland tours, both have an accommodation base from which you explore the surrounding area on day tours, returning to the cabin each night.

 The advantages of having a fixed base for your dogsled tour are: